 Commissioners Approve Amendments to Economic Development Zone Overlay

+The amendments “fast track” the process to open a commercial business if the land falls within the predefined corridors.
 “This amendment does not significantly change the way we allow commercial businesses to operate in the County and does not change where a property owner can put a business,” stated County Manager Sam Albrecht.
 “Our residents, more often than not, leave the County to shop or obtain services – in addition to commuting to work.
 Encouraging more commercial development in our community, and expediting the application process, is good for job creation and will provide more opportunities for residents to shop locally.”